Applicants must meet the following criteria:

 - The test will cover key topics in molecular medicine, such as: anatomy, physiology, pharmacology/toxicology, human genetics, virology, and biochemistry.
 For more details about what these topics include, please refer to the bachelor programme module guide.

-- In 2017 the selection process (written test and interviews) will take place on July 10th and 12th.
+- In 2019 the selection process (written test and interviews) will take place from July 1st to July 3rd.

 Office opening hours: